Audenshaw brick works - Just off Guide lane via Envile Street. The clay pits which ares now called

 Enville street & Groby road - names of parts of Earl Stamford's estate in Staffordshire (7th Earls birthplace) and Leicestershire respectively.

-Paddy walk - probably existing local pathways and short cuts used by navies during construction work of railways and waterworks in the 19th century.
+Paddy walk - probably existing local pathways and short cut used by navies during construction work

 Used by children in hot dry weather to slide down when the grass was less verdant.